JifuZhao/Machine-Learning-Specialization/README.md

 # Courses
 Repository for course materials

-Includint courses taken in University of Illinois at Urbana-Champaign.

-And courses taken through Coursera.
+Includint courses taken through Coursera.

 For personal records only.